tucats/ego/functions/README.md

 ### len(string)
 Return the length of the argument.
 The meaning of length depends on the type of the argument.
 For a string, this returns the number of characters in the string.
-For an int, float, or bool value, it returns the number of characters when the value is formatted for output.
+For an int, float64, or bool value, it returns the number of characters when the value is formatted for output.

 Some examples: